 In June, R&B duo Chloe X Halle set the quarantine vibes with their sophomore studio album, Ungodly Hour.
 The record was well-received by fans and critics alike for its empowerment of womanhood through the eyes of two young Black women navigating the world, especially in light of recent deaths of many Black women amid the coronavirus pandemic.

 Earlier this week, a group of artists posted a 4-minute tribute to honor these women and the countless lives that have been lost over the years.
-The visual was a contemporary dance performance to “Baby Girl,” the third track on Ungodly Hour, and was choreographed by dancer Thom Yorke.
+The visual was a contemporary dance performance to “Baby Girl,” the third track on Ungodly Hour, and was choreographed by dancer Thom White.
 According to the video ending credits, more than 21 artists took part in the tribute.

 Filmed over Zoom, the video opens to a split screen of Black women of all hues and shapes elegantly dancing to the track from inside different rooms of their homes in perfect synchronization to the track.